rdouglascox/phil1012/16_trees_for_MPL.md

 ## finished trees, saturated paths

 * because we can go on applying the rule for the universal quantifier as many times as we like, we need to say something about when our trees are finished
-* to do so we appel to the idea of a saturated path
+* to do so we appeal to the idea of a saturated path
 * a tree is **finished** if each of its paths is either **closed** or **saturated**.
 * a path is **saturated** if and only if
     * every formula on
-    itapart from atomic formulas, negations of atomic formulas, and formulas whose main operator is a universal quantifierhas had the relevant rule applied; and
+    it---apart from atomic formulas, negations of atomic formulas, and formulas whose main operator is a universal quantifier---has had the relevant rule applied; and
     * every formula on it whose main operator is a universal quantifier